For Immediate Release

-Davie, FL – Held at Nova Southeastern University’s main campus in Davie, local company, Guardian Defense, presented its interactive workshop, How to Survive an Active Shooter, for civilians in the south Florida community.
-This interactive workshop took place on Sunday, April 23, 2017 from 2pm-5pm, and provided the community with a plan on how to respond should they be faced with a threat or gunman while in public.
+Davie, FL – Guardian Defense, presented its interactive workshop, How to Survive an Active Shooter, for civilians in the south Florida community.
+This interactive workshop took place on Sunday, April 23, 2017 from 2pm-5pm.
+The workshop provided the community with a plan on how to respond should they be faced with a threat.

 The workshop attracted locals and different professionals from around the community.
 “We had business owners, an attorney, insurance agents, a pastor, a school administrator, a psychologist, and many other professionals and members of the community present at our workshop,” recalled Guardian Defense founder, Steve Smith.
 “I was very happy to see the interest in this topic from our community and how invested people felt about their own safety and the safety of others.
 There wasn’t one person who didn’t participate during the workshop.”

-Participants also learned an important factor that has led to a substantial number of deaths in mass shooting incidents: the inability of critically wounded victims to receive treatment fast enough.
-Participants were taught the proper use and function of items like a tourniquet and Quikclot, and how to substitute these items with makeshift materials.
+Participants learned an important factor that has led to a substantial number of deaths: the inability of critically wounded victims to receive treatment fast enough.
+Participants learned the proper use and function of items like a tourniquet and Quikclot.
+They also learned how to substitute these items with makeshift materials.
 “It is important to know that if you are critically wounded, you may only have minutes to do something before losing your life,” urged Smith.

 Following the workshop, local teacher and attendee, Julie Lesser, reached out to Guardian Defense and stated, “I was pleased to be included and appreciated the vital information that was given out in the presentation.
 [Your team] is so professional and knowledgeable and the delivery was dynamic so the afternoon was nearly enjoyable if not for the serious subject matter.
 The Guardian Defense program is such a worthwhile idea.
 I have shared the pamphlets and experience with my colleagues.”